Sign-in to Account

 It doesn’t matter whether you have rats or mice as both can spell big problems for homeowners.
 Not only do rodents take a toll on your peace of mind, but they can carry harmful diseases as well.
 Additionally, rodents can reproduce quickly.
 This means a small problem can escalate into an infestation rapidly.
 Call a professional pest control service like Aptive to take care of the problem right away.

 Mice and rats require different treatment strategies.
 Depending on which you have in your home makes a big difference when it comes to treating them.
 An Aptive pest professional will come up with a custom plan to rid your property of rodents, no matter the species.
-If you are experiencing a pest infestation or problem, call your local Aptive Environmental branch today.
+If you are experiencing a pest infestation or problem, call your local Aptive Pest Control branch today.

 Curated articles for you, from our pest experts.